CMSgov/cms-ars-3.1-high-microsoft-windows-2012r2-member-server-stig-overlay/README.md

 inspec exec cms-ars-3.1-high-microsoft-windows-2012r2-member-server-stig-overlay --target=winrm://<your-target-host_name_or_ip_address> --user=<target_account_with_administrative_privileges> --password=<password_for_target_account> --reporter=cli json:<path-to-your-output-file/name_of_your_output_file.json>
 ```

-For every successive run, follow these steps to always have the latest version of this overlay and dependent baselines:
+For every successive run, follow these steps to always have the latest version of this overlay and dependent profiles:

 ```
 cd profiles/cms-ars-3.1-high-microsoft-windows-2012r2-member-server-stig-overlay